List of tallest buildings in Pittsburgh: Tallest buildings

-There are 34 skyscrapers in Pittsburgh that stand at least 300 ft tall, based on standard height measurements which includes spires and architectural details but does not include antenna masts.
+This list ranks completed buildings in Pittsburgh that stand at least 300 ft (91 m) tall as of 2026, based on standard height measurement.
+This includes spires and architectural details but does not include antenna masts.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.